National Urban Security Technology Laboratory

 National Urban Security Technology Laboratory is a United States government-owned, government-operated laboratory, part of the Department of Homeland Security (DHS) Science & Technology Directorate.

-It is located in the Federal Office Building at 201 Varick Street in the Hudson Square neighborhood, Manhattan, New York.
+It is located in the Federal Office Building at 201 Varick Street in the Hudson Square neighborhood of Manhattan, New York City.

 The current Laboratory Director is Alice Hong.

 Mission

 The laboratory's mission is "to test, evaluate, and analyze homeland security capabilities while serving as a technical authority to first responder, state, and local entities in protecting our cities."
 In fulfilling this mission, the laboratory serves as a federal technical authority promoting the successful development and integration of homeland security technologies into operational end-user environments.

 The lab "is constantly developing and testing new tools for our brave first responders to use in the event of a terrorist attack, industrial accident or natural disaster and closely collaborates with law enforcement agencies ..."
 Rep. Kathleen Rice, a New York Democrat said on the House floor recently.
 The lab works on a range of issues, including radiological and nuclear response research and development.
 It also provides a number of services for law enforcement and first responders, working most closely with New York metropolitan area agencies but also around the country.